America Chavez: Critical response

 Rick Stevenson of Looper referred to America Chavez as a "queer icon."
-Kwame Opam of The Verge highlighted Chavez as a significant figure among the limited number of queer superheroes of color in comics, emphasizing her iconic status and the strong desire among fans for better representation in the medium.
+Kwame Opam of The Verge highlighted Chavez as a significant figure among the limited number of queer superheroes of color in comics, emphasizing her "iconic" status and the strong desire among fans for "better representation in the medium."
 Michele Kirichanskaya of ComicsVerse stated that Chavez is one of Marvel's most high-profile LGBTQIA+ heroes.
-They found that her story stands out by integrating LGBTQIA+ representation in a way that focuses on dynamic adventures and fun, rather than the traditional "coming out" narrative.
+She found that her story stands out by integrating LGBTQIA+ representation in a way that focuses on dynamic adventures and fun, rather than the traditional "coming out" narrative.
 Kirichanskaya praised America's character for providing a broader and more engaging representation of LGBTQIA+ experiences.
-Carlos Gomez of Daily Trojan said that Chavez is a fascinating character due to her relative newness, first appearing in 2011, and her growing popularity.
-They found her to be particularly compelling because she represents an often underrepresented demographic as an LGBTQ+ woman of color.
+Carlos Gomez of Daily Trojan said that Chavez is a "fascinating" character due to her relative newness, first appearing in 2011, and her growing popularity.
+He found her to be particularly "compelling" because she represents an often "underrepresented demographic" as an LGBTQ+ woman of color.
 Gomez praised Chavez for her unique combination of strength and vulnerability, noting her struggle with severe childhood trauma as a potential source of numerous engaging stories for Marvel to explore.

 Catrina Dennis of Remezcla found that Gabby Rivera succeeded in representing the Latinx community through Chavez, praising the character for her unique impact.
-Dennis highlighted that America’s journey is far from over, noting her role as a formidable ally and her ability to fit into diverse storylines due to her control over time and space.
-They commended the comic series for featuring a Latinx LGBTQ+ lead, which was rare in major comics, and appreciated how it humanized Chavez by exploring her personal struggles and distinctive perspective, adding depth to her character beyond her formidable exterior.
+Dennis highlighted that Chavez's journey is far from over, noting her role as a "formidable ally" and her ability to fit into diverse storylines due to her control over time and space.
+She commended the comic series for featuring a Latinx LGBTQ+ lead, which was rare in major comics, and appreciated how it "humanized" Chavez by exploring her personal struggles and distinctive perspective, adding depth to her character beyond her formidable exterior.
 Jason Wiese of CinemaBlend called a "teenage Latina and LGBTQ+ icon," asserting that she has quickly become a significant figure in Marvel Comics due to her cultural representation.
-They noted that despite her extra-dimensional origins, Chavez's introduction to Earth-616 through a Puerto Rican family deeply informed her ethnic identity.
+He noted that despite her extra-dimensional origins, Chavez's introduction to Earth-616 through a Puerto Rican family deeply informed her ethnic identity.
 Wiese emphasized that her importance extends beyond just racial representation, highlighting her broader impact as a cultural icon.
-Nicole Chavez of CNN noted that Chavez is breaking new ground both in the comics universe and beyond.
-They highlighted that the character is the first lesbian Latina superhero to headline her own Marvel Comics series, marking a significant achievement.
-They emphasized that Chavez defies typical heroine stereotypes and represents a fresh, non-traditional portrayal of a Latina character.
+Nicole Chavez of CNN noted that Chavez is breaking new ground both "in the comics universe and beyond."
+She highlighted that the character is the first lesbian Latina superhero to headline her own Marvel Comics series, marking a significant achievement.
+She emphasized that Chavez defies typical heroine stereotypes and represents a fresh, non-traditional portrayal of a Latina character.
 May Rude of Out highlighted Chavez's rise to prominence as a member of the Young Avengers before securing her own comic series by Gabby Rivera.
-They pointed out that Chavez has become a fan favorite, particularly among queer individuals and Latinx fans.
+She pointed out that Chavez has become a "fan favorite," particularly among queer individuals and Latinx fans.